EnergyUnited Logo

 Close Menu

-Safety First
+Electrical Safety

 We take safety very seriously, which is why we’ve compiled some helpful tips for you to stay as safe as possible.

-Energy Tips
+Safety Tips

 Call 811 Before You Dig

-Digging without knowing the approximate location of underground utilities can result in damage to gas, electric, communications, water and sewer lines, which can lead to service disruptions, serious injuries and costly repairs.
+Digging without knowing the approximate location of underground utilities can result in damage to gas, electric, communications, water and sewer lines.
+This can lead to service disruptions, serious injuries and costly repairs.
 Always dial 811 at least three days before any digging project and let them know what kind of project you are working on.
 Utility companies who have potential facilities in the area of your dig site will be notified about your intent to dig.
 Each affected utility company will send a locator to mark the approximate location of your underground utility lines within 2-3 working days.
 Find out more here: click here

 WHAT IS RIGHT OF WAY?